 Avoid Smoking Hemp in Public

-Vermont is one of the best states to grow hemp at the moment.
-Hemp growers and processors interested in hemp can apply to get a valid annual registration with the Vermont Agency of Agriculture, Food & Markets — as part of the agency’s pilot program.
+Vermont started as one of the best states to grow hemp.
+Hemp growers and processors could apply for an annual registration with the Vermont Agency of Agriculture, Food & Markets.

 Processors may process hemp into end products such as: